agregson/fitzlab/protocol_bacterial_mv.md

     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g of one another

-12. Spin samples in ultracentrifuge, 150,000 g (35,000 RPM with SW 41 Ti) for 3 hours at 4 degrees C.
+12. Spin samples in ultracentrifuge, 150,000 g (44,000 RPM with 45 Ti) for 3 hours at 4 degrees C.
     1. This is saved as Program ? on the Optima L-70k Ultracentrifuge
     2.  *Pellet* after this step contains the membrane vesicles.
 Mark location of pellet with pen to facilitate extraction.
     3. Discard the supernatant.